affiliate disclosure

 • Removes duplicate title names in the breadcrumb.

 WebClearfy has over 50 optimization features you may want to go through.
-But not everyone is helpful or will benefit every blog type.
+But not everyone is helpful, and not every blog type benefits everyone.

-So trade carefully, read, and understand what each SEO optimization features mean before activating.
+So trade carefully, read, and understand what each SEO optimization feature means before activating.
 This way, you won’t break what you can’t fix.

-While this article explains things I did to improve website performance in WordPress, every website is unique, which means what works here might not work over there.
+While this article explains what I did to improve website performance in WordPress, every website is unique, so what works here might not work over there.

-Use the details shared here as a starting point for your WordPress Speed optimization test and not as a whole or clear-cut process for your website.
+Use the details shared here as a starting point for your WordPress Speed optimization test, not as a complete, clear-cut process for your website.

 Your email address will not be published.
 Required fields are marked *